altomator/Roboflow/README.md

 ```
 >python extract_iiif.py arks.txt 0.7
 ```
+Notes:
+- Remember to restart the script to cover the case where the API failed the first time.
-IIIF images are stored in a IIF_images folder, in subfolders named by ARK IDs.
+- Images are stored in a `IIIF_images folder`, in subfolders named by ARK IDs.

 ## 2. Training a model with Roboflow
 See this [tutorial](https://docs.google.com/presentation/d/1-a0tdgQRa2K5ESwN5IhTn8VnGtDaxeseK37TgvtaiHY/edit?slide=id.g12b1dcf850d_0_49#slide=id.g12b1dcf850d_0_49)